 Instant Brands — maker of the Instant Pot — files for bankruptcy

-Kitchenware giant Instant Brands declared bankruptcy this week as demand for appliances, including its cornerstone product, the Instant Pot, have fallen like a collapsed soufflé.
+Kitchenware giant Instant Brands declared bankruptcy this week as demand for appliances has fallen like a collapsed soufflé.

-The private company filed for Chapter 11 protection on Monday in the Southern District of Texas.
-Instant Brands, which also makes Pyrex glassware and CorningWare, listed between $500 million and $1 billion in liabilities and assets.
+Instant Brands, maker of the Instant Pot, filed for Chapter 11 protection on Monday in the Southern District of Texas.
+The private company, which also makes Pyrex glassware and CorningWare, listed between $500 million and $1 billion in liabilities and assets.

 Instant Brands will continue operating as usual during the bankruptcy process with help from $132.5 million in new financing.
 However, the company now finds itself in a much different financial position than it enjoyed almost 15 years ago.